 Our academic labs are outfitted with industry-standard software related to our majors.
 Students also have the opportunity to gain hands-on experience through our community and business collaborations.

 With two gyms, 17 varsity sports for men and women, and 13 additional club and intramural sports, our athletic activities range from the serious to the recreational.
-And with close to 100 clubs and organizations, Greek life, student government and more, as well as events, movie nights and concerts hosted by the Student Activities, there’s always something going on, both in and out of the classroom.
+And with close to 100 clubs and organizations, Fraternity & Sorority Life, student government and more, as well as events, movie nights and concerts hosted by the Student Activities, there’s always something going on, both in and out of the classroom.

 Eleven fully-equipped residence halls include McNulty, which sits right on Gaebe Commons, as well as the Cove and Harborside Village, both of which feature apartment-style living with washers and dryers in each unit.
 From the all-natural, organic food stations at Market Place to the fresh ground burgers and hand-cut fries at City Burger, the 9 dining facilities on the Providence Campus offer a range of food options, including two on-campus Starbucks.